-Figure VI-17.
+Figure VI-18.
 Annual Average LMP by Policy Approach, 2021-2040 (\$2020/MWh)

 While LMPs differ across approaches, these differences reflect, in part, payments for environmental attributes.
-Figure VI-18 shows carbon prices and CEC prices under Net Carbon Pricing, the FCEM and the Hybrid Approach.
-Carbon prices and CEC prices rise steadily to nearly \$300 per metric ton carbon equivalent ("MTCO2e") and \$100 per MWh in 2040, respectively.
-At high levels of decarbonization, carbon and CEC prices may rise steeply, as correlated output from weather-dependent renewable generators leads to increasing levels of economic curtailments, thus decreasing the effective supply new variable renewable can generate.
+Figure VI-19 shows carbon prices and CEC prices under Net Carbon Pricing, the FCEM and the Hybrid Approach.
+Carbon prices and CEC prices rise steadily to nearly \$300 per metric ton carbon equivalent ("MTCO2e") and \$100 per MWh in 2040, respectively.174 At high levels of decarbonization, carbon and CEC prices may rise steeply, as correlated output from weather-dependent renewable generators leads to increasing levels of economic curtailments, thus decreasing the effective supply new variable renewable can generate.
 With lower delivered energy, LMPs and carbon prices must rise to allow recovery of the fixed cost of capital.
-With CECs, the direct compensation to clean energy (and the payments by customers) can be directly identified; however, with carbon pricing, there is no direct compensation for clean energy; rather the
+With CECs, the direct compensation to clean energy (and the payments by customers) can be directly identified; however, with carbon pricing, there is no direct compensation for clean energy; rather the "compensation" to clean energy (and lower emitting resources) is provided by the higher LMP, which reflects both generator costs (i.e., fuel and operating costs) and the carbon costs from fossil plant.
+REC prices, for compliance with state RPS, fall to zero in all approaches, because REC supplies created as a result of implementing each policy approach exceed assumed RPS requirements.
+Figure VI-20 illustrates the impact of carbon pricing on LMPs, decomposing average LMPs into the average variable costs and average impacts of carbon pricing.

-&lt;sup>141 The type of resource in each year that is the marginal unit for CECs in the FCEM and Hybrid Approach will be one of the clean energy resources that enters in each year.
+174 The type of resource in each year that is the marginal unit for CECs in the FCEM and Hybrid Approach will be one of the clean energy resources that enters in each year.
 Resource entry in each year for each policy approach is presented in Appendix B.